-These triple-driver headphones sound gimmicky - until you listen
+These triple-driver headphones sound gimmicky -- until you listen

-Chinese-based audio company 1More’s Triple Driver earphones bucked the odds when they hit the U.S. ears a few years back, becoming that anomaly in the audio world that back up their gimmick with extraordinary performance for the money.
+Chinese audio company 1More’s Triple Driver earphones bucked the odds when they hit the U.S. a few years back, becoming that anomaly in the audio world that back up their gimmick with extraordinary performance for the money.
 As the name suggests, each earbud uses three separate drivers — dual balanced armatures and a single dynamic driver — for sound that far exceeds what we expect from a pair of $100 buds.

-The company’s latest headphones, the Triple Driver Over-ear, pull a similarly gimmicky trick, bundling a graphene driver, a ceramic tweeter, and a bass reflector together to keep 1More’s highest-profile branding in tact.
-And, while not quite the same head-slapping bargain as the original, the Triple Driver Over-ear are much more than hype, providing a sparkling clear, revved-up sound signature that’s worthy of their namesake.
+The company’s latest headphones, announced at CES in January and finally making their way to market, pull a similarly gimmicky trick, bundling a graphene driver, a ceramic tweeter, and a bass reflector together to keep 1More’s highest-profile branding intact.
+While not quite the same head-slapping bargain as the original, the Triple Driver Over-Ear are much more than hype, providing a sparkling clear, revved-up sound signature that’s worthy of their namesake.

 1More book

-Every 1More product we’ve received comes in a similar box, designed to look like a hardback book with aesthetic cues that look equal parts electronics and makeup box.
+Every 1More product we’ve received comes in a similar box, designed to look like a hardback book, with aesthetic cues that look equal parts electronics and makeup box.
 A gold magnetic seal opens to a salmon-tan paper exterior, cut around a black-matte hard case.
 DaVinci-esque sketches of the headphone’s architecture line the box’s interior, along with a separate box with a soft-case for tighter traveling scenarios.

 The headphones rest folded in on themselves inside the hard case, revealing a highly stylized design, including earpieces adorned with transparent windows and what appears to be wheel rims along the exterior.
 Accessories inside the case include a fabric-sheathed black connection cable and a gold quarter-inch adapter.